Crown Castle

 Crown Castle Inc. is a real estate investment trust and provider of shared communications infrastructure in the United States headquartered in Houston, Texas.
-Operating with 100 offices worldwide, its network includes over 40,000 cell towers and approximately 85,000 route miles of fiber supporting small cells and fiber systems.
+Crown Castle owns, operates, and leases approximately 40,000 cell towers across the US.
+This nationwide portfolio serves as the foundation of wireless connectivity that provides cities and communities access to essential data, technology, and wireless service, bringing information, ideas, innovations, and the connectivity of modern life to help people and businesses thrive.

 History

 Crown Communications (1980-1997) and Castle Tower (1994-1997)

 Crown Communications was founded in 1980 by Robert and Barbara Crown, natives of the Pittsburgh suburb of Green Tree.
-Crown Communications built, sited, owned and maintained cell towers across the United States; within Pittsburgh and its surrounding region, the company had a near monopoly on cell towers.
+Crown Communications built, sited, owned, and maintained cell towers across the United States; within Pittsburgh and its surrounding region, the company had a near monopoly on cell towers.

 Castle Tower was founded in 1994, starting with 133 Houston-area towers, and initially backed by two private investment firms.
 Among its first operational purchases was the transmission sites of the BBC, where Castle and French communications firm TDF Group outbid NTL Incorporated.

 In 1997, Crown Communications merged with Houston's Castle Tower Corporation to form Crown Castle International.
 The terms of the merger stipulated that Castle would buy out Crown Communications, though the name of the company would be changed to Crown Castle and that the company would continue to operate with a strong presence in the Pittsburgh area.
 The merger of the two firms, completed in January 1998, more than doubled the assets of the now-merged Crown Castle.